newtonHesienberg/SIH22-Bitwise/README.md

 # Overview
 <img src="https://github.com/newtonHesienberg/SIH22-Bitwise/blob/main/Block%20Diagram.png">

-We are building a cost-effective model for automating the process of video metadata generation, which is then used for video classification.
+We are building an effective model for automating the process of video metadata generation, which is then used for video classification.
 The solution comprises of two parts:

     1. Deep Learning for metadata generation and classification
     2. Web interface